fabferri/about-k8s/aks-hands-on/aks-01/Readme.md

 - `kubectl get deploy` : get the deployment

 Subcommands: <br>
-- `kubectl set` : modify the image in the depyment
+- `kubectl set` : modify the image in the deployment
 - `kubectl label`
 - `kubectl scale` : scale out/shrink the number of POD
 - `kubectl edit`